 This issue even plagues some units of the significantly more expensive G7 models, despite their official ‘G-SYNC Compatible’ certification by NVIDIA.

-The OSD (On-Screen Display) menu of the monitor is user-friendly and easy to work with thanks to the directional joystick placed beneath the bottom bezel of the screen.
+Now, the OSD (On-Screen Display) menu of the monitor is user-friendly and easy to work with thanks to the directional joystick placed beneath the bottom bezel of the screen.

 The backlight of the monitor is flicker-free and there’s an integrated low-blue light filter (Eye Saver Mode).